As Architects, one of the first questions our clients ask us is how long does it take to design a house and when will the project be completed?

 Stage 4: Construction certificates & tenders — 4 to 8 weeks

 At this stage in the project timeline, the builders prepare their tenders.
 While this happens, the construction documents are submitted to the local Council or Private Certifiers to obtain the construction certificate, typically processed in two weeks.

 At the end of the tender period, the Architect assesses the tenders and provides recommendations on cost negotiation to the client.
 After the tender and negotiation process, contracts are prepared for signature.
 This normally takes a week.

 The total time to complete these tasks is 4 to 8 weeks.

 Stage 5: Construction — 3 to 12 months

-An architect is a creative problem-solver with a unique understanding of a client’s aspirations.
-Contact us to discuss your design requirements no matter how large or small.
+One of the key elements in the architectural design process is creating clear, open communication lines between the client and the Architect.
+An Architect is a creative problem-solver with a unique understanding of a client’s aspirations, so contact us to discuss your design requirements today — no matter how large or small.